 Exchanges are the best method to buy because it is more of a direct way of buying crypto.
 Which means you will own the physical digital asset.
-Additionally you have flexibility to take your crypto off the exchange whenever you want.
+Additionally, you have the flexibility to take your crypto off the exchange whenever you want.

 How to Buy Cryptocurrency Using a Crypto Exchange

-There are a number of resources that are provided on this guide.
+There are a number of resources that are provided in this guide.
 Including images to help you out.

-Additionally this guide contains recommendations and tips.
+Additionally, this guide contains recommendations and tips.
 Either for you to better understand the best practices or suggestions on how you can save money on fees.
-Like this you know what you need to look out for before you buy.
+This way you know what you need to look out for before you buy.

 Things You Should Know Before You Directly Buy Cryptocurrency